stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

           If you include special characters (`/` or `.`) in the file location and want the expression to match exactly, you'll need to escape them in the expression as we did in the example above.

           {%- capture incremental-rep-note -%}
-          Large, frequently updated files can quickly drive up your row count, as files included in replication jobs are replicated in full each time.
+          **Note**: Large, frequently updated files can quickly drive up your row count, as files included in replication jobs are replicated in full each time.
 Refer to the [Incremental Replication for {{ integration.display_name }} section](#incremental-replication-for-amazon-s3-csv) for more info.
           {%- endcapture -%}

           {% include note.html type="single-line" content=incremental-rep-note %}